Text Link

 8 orthorexia symptoms: Physical and behavioral concerns

-A balanced diet can improve your physical, mental, and emotional health.
-But when healthy eating turns into an obsession that causes distress and impairment in a person’s life, there could be a pattern of disordered eating known as orthorexia nervosa.
+A balanced diet can improve your physical, mental, and emotional well-being.
+But when healthy eating turns into an obsession that causes distress and impairment in a person’s life, it can be related to a pattern of disordered eating known as orthorexia nervosa (ON).

 minute read